whitep4nth3r/theclaw.team/data/code-of-conduct.md

 ### Approach interactions with thoughtfulness and care

 Use welcoming and inclusive language.
-For example, use non-gender-specific nouns for addressing groups of people (such as “folks”, “people” or “friends”).
+It's a good idea to use non-gender-specific nouns for addressing groups of people (such as “folks”, “people” or “friends”).
 Always ask if you are unsure how someone would like to be addressed (such as their preferred name or pronouns).
 Be mindful that you may be communicating with others whose first language is not English.